Sadamingh/cs107e-review/README.md

 - The CPU and GPU share the memory, and hence the framebuffer
 - The CPU and GPU exchange messages using a mailbox

 NOTE: The default resolution in Pi GPU is not 1920x1080.
-If you have a 1920x1080 screen, in order to change the GPU resolution, create a file named `config.txt` with content:
+If you have a 1920x1080 screen, in order to change the GPU resolution, create a file named `config.txt` with following content:

 ```text
 hdmi_group=2